 Legendary poll reformer T N Seshan dead

-He was born in Thirunellai, Palakkad district, Kerala.
+In his acceptance speech of the prestigious award, Seshan had said, "I deemed this award a tribute to the process of democracy throughout the free world, to the wisdom of millions of India's electorate not always necessarily formally educated, to the millions of Indian voters who have overcome disabilities of economic status, social disability, poverty, and prejudice to walk into the ballot booth and use that little marking stamp to decidedly say who they want to rule over them."
+A 1955-batch Indian Administrative Service officer, he held various key posts in the government including that of the defence secretary and the coveted position of cabinet secretary.
+But he gained popularity only after he took over as the chief election commissioner in 1990.

+"The man who reformed our Electoral System as we know today is no more.
+Shri T N Seshan (1955 TN) - served the nation in various capacities and is a true role model for all of us.
+His demise is a great loss for the nation & society.
+Condolences," the IAS Association posted on Twitter.
 "Saddened to know about the demise of T.N.
 Seshan, a stalwart for free and fair elections.
 His legendary contribution to democracy will be always remembered.
 My condolences to his family and many admirers," said West Bengal Chief Minister Mamata Banerjee.

 Home Minister Amit Shah said Seshan played a transformative role in reinforcing and strengthening India's electoral institution.
 "Saddened by the demise of former Chief Election Commissioner, Shri T N Seshan ji.
 He played a transformative role in reforming and strengthening India's electoral institution.
 The nation will always remember him as a true torchbearer of democracy.
 My prayers are with his family," Shah tweeted.